 If you've always been satisfied with the size of your breasts, but want to restore the firm, round, elevated look and feel of younger breasts, breast lift surgery can help.
-Good breast lift candidates have pendulous, lax breasts.
+Good breast lift candidates, who visit from Jefferson City and other nearby cities, have pendulous, lax breasts.
 Their nipples and areolas typically point downward and usually are lower than where the crease of the breast meets the chest wall.
 Breast lifts may be done on larger breasts, but the results are usually better and longer-lasting with smaller breasts.
 Women with large, heavy breasts often choose breast reduction surgery, combined with a lift.
 You should also consider postponing a breast lift if you plan to have more children.

 There are multiple techniques used for breast lift surgery, and only an experienced plastic surgeon can determine which approach is right for you.
 Different incisions are used depending on the degree of ptosis (sagging) of your breasts and Dr. Seaberg's assessment of your anatomy.

 All breast lift techniques share one thing in common: excess skin is removed so that, in closing the incision, the breast is lifted.
 Larger, heavier breasts that sag more require additional incisions for optimal shape correction.
 Dr. Seaberg counsels each patient about which of these techniques will provide the best results:

 - Inverted-T Lift (also called the Anchor Lift) -- This technique requires 3 separate incisions.
 An initial incision is made around the areola, followed by a vertical incision that runs down the midline of the breast to the inframammary crease - where the breast attaches to the chest wall.
 Finally a horizontal or crescent-shaped incision underscores the breast, creating an anchor shape.
 This is by far the most versatile breast lift as it can reshape even severely overstretched or deflated breasts.